 Moreno and Pacheco went on trial in the fall of 1998 in Solano County Superior Court.
 O’Connell testified that he stabbed English, who was not armed, in self-defense after English got out of the car and came running at him.
 He said Moreno and Pacheco got out of the car with pipes in their hands.
 O’Connell said that English came after him and one of O’Connell’s friends.
 He said that when English went after his friend, he stabbed English twice in the back.

 On November 5, 1998, a jury convicted Moreno and Pacheco of murder.
-The following day, several jurors contacted their defense attorneys and claimed they were coerced into returning a guilty verdict.
+The following day, several jurors contacted the defense attorneys and claimed they were coerced into returning a guilty verdict.
 One juror said the juror next to her had held down her hands so that she couldn’t protest when the judge polled the jury and asked if they were in agreement.

 Judge Luis Villarreal declared a mistrial and vacated the conviction.
 David Paulson, Solano County District Attorney, then sent a memo to his staff seeking reasons to make a motion to disqualify Villarreal from the second trial.
 A deputy district attorney who was not involved in the trial then leaked the memo to the media and was promptly fired.

 Prior to the second trial, a different prosecutor was assigned to the case.
-In meeting with defense attorneys, the prosecutor asked them if they had received a copy of the autopsy report that showed all of the wounds on English’s body.
+In a meeting with defense attorneys, the prosecutor asked them if they had received a copy of the autopsy report that showed all of the wounds on English’s body.
 The defense attorneys, Barry Newman and Dan Healy, said the first prosecutor had not disclosed it to them.

 The report showed that English had numerous defensive knife wounds in addition to the two stab wounds in the back.